Sonia-96/MyStudyNotes/Network & Security/Network.md

 1. DNS (domain name system)

    - tanslate a domain name to an IP address: e.g., cs.utah.edu -> 155.22.17.
 21 (iPv4)

-   - binary protocol: quick machine processing, reducing packet size
+      - binary protocol: for quick machine processing, reducing packet size

       - use UDP: because IP address is so small that both request and response can fit in one single packet

 2. DNS system

-   - a DNS server is called "resolver" and clients send queries to the resolver
+   - a DNS server is called "**resolver**" and clients send queries to the resolver

       - How to respond to quries:

-     - in cache: respond the queries with answers in cache with the cached values
+        - cached answer: respond the queries with answers in **cache** with the cached values
         - recursive query: ask another resolver for the answer
         - iterative query: find th answer themselves
           - e.g., for the address "shell.cs.utah.edu" (`.edu` is a top level domain)
-         - ask a root server "where I can find DNS servers for .edu domains"
+            - ask a **root server** "where can I find DNS servers for .edu domains"
             - ask a .edu DNS server for the authorative server for `utah.edu` domains
             - keep asking the authorative servers for more specific subdomains until we get the answer
+      - dig: DNS lookup utility

+        - `dig +trace domain_name`

+          - Adding the +trace option instructs dig to resolve the query from the root nameservers downwards and to report the results from each query step.
+Thus dig will only use the default or explicitly specified nameserver for the initial discovery of the root nameservers.

 3. DNS query types:

-   - Type A: “give me the IP for a hostname”
+      - Type A: “give me the IP for a hostname” - hostname
       - Type NS: “give mt the nameserver responsible for this hostname”
       - Type CNAME: “give me the 'canonical name 规范名称' of a hostname” which would tell you that google.com is really row3.rack2.lax02.westcoast.google.com
-   - Type MX: “tell me the canonical name of the email server for this domain”
+      - Type MX: “tell me the canonical name of the email server for this domain” - mail server

+# 4 Transport Layer

+process to process communication; use protocols TCP/UDP

+1. port
+   - usualy uint_16 (0 ~ 2<sup>16</sup> - 1 = 65535)
+   - ports < 1024 are priviledged
+   - Servers choose port number
+   - clients are assigned an ephemeral port number ( a big number)
+2. TCP/UDP
+   - TCP: src & dest IP, src & dest port
+   - UDP: only has dest IP & port, applications have to track src IP & port (我的理解正确吗？)
+3. Reliable Data Transfer
+   - possible problems:
+     - packets are corrupted
+     - packets are not in order
+     - packets are dropped
+4. finite state machine (review lecture video & notes)
+   - sender & receiver
+5. checksum
+6. sequence number:
+   - an ACK with a wrong sequence number will be treated as a NACK
+   - timeout but don't receive ACK -> NACK
+     - choose timeout: 1 RTT is the absolute minimum. usually we use this expression to set the timeout: `scale * RTT + std(RTT)`
+       - too small: resend packets unnecessarily
+       - too big: sender waits too long to resend

+7. pipeling
+   - Go back N
+   - Selective Repeat

+TODO:

+1. read: reliable data transfer
+2. 3.4.3 GBN